EngagingGear/RegexEz/README.md

 $noMatch: sample@eample
 ```

-Here you see that we added a $match line which is a unit test indicating that the test on the right should match the expression and #nomatch indicating that the string on the right should not match.
+Here you see that we added a $match line which is a unit test indicating that the string on the right of the colon should match the expression
+and $nomatch indicating that the string on the right should not match.
+As in the macros and whitespace after the colon is ignored,
+however if you need to be able to match against a string starting with whitespace you can use $multmatch described below.

 Regular expressions can also match multiple items in a string.
 In our example we have anchored the expression to the beginning and the end, but that is not necessary and we can unit test for multiple matches:
 ```
+// Note in the next line we removed the anchors ^ and $
 email: $(username)@$domain)\.$(tld)
 username: $name
 domain: $name